Tomoko Okuda

-Tomoko Okuda (奥田朋子, Okuda Tomoko) is a Japanese professional boxer who has held the WBO female junior-bantamweight title since 2020.
-At regional level she held the OPBF female bantamweight title in 2020.
+Tomoko Okuda (奥田朋子, Okuda Tomoko) (born 21 April 1983) is a Japanese professional boxer who held the WBO female junior-bantamweight title from December 2020 until June 2021.
+At regional level she held the OPBF and Japanese female bantamweight titles in 2020.

 Professional career

-Okuda suffered defeat in her professional debut, losing via fourth-round knockout to Wakako Fujiwara on 5 April 2015, at the Osaka Prefectural Gymnasium (now called Edion Arena) in Japan.

-After compiling a record of 6–2–2 (1 KO), she challenged WBO female junior-bantamweight champion Miyo Yoshida on 13 December 2020, at the Edion Arena.
-Yoshida suffered a cut above her right eye in the fifth round due to an accidental clash of heads.
-After the cut worsened in the sixth, the referee called a halt to the contest, forcing the decision to rely on the judges' scorecards.
-Two judges scored the bout 59–54 and the third judge scored it 57–56, all in favour of Okuda, handing her the WBO title via sixth round technical decision.
+After compiling a record of 6–2–2 (1 KO), Okuda challenged WBO female junior-bantamweight champion Miyo Yoshida at the EDION Arena in Osaka on 13 December 2020.
+She suffered a cut above her right eye in the fifth round due to an accidental clash of heads.
+After the cut worsened in the sixth round, the referee called a halt to the contest, forcing the decision to rely on the judges' scorecards.
+Two judges scored the bout 59–54 and the third scored it 57–56, all in favour of Okuda, handing her the win, and the title, via technical decision.
+A rematch took place at Korakuen Hall in Tokyo on 29 June 2021 with Okuda losing by split decision.
+Two judges scored the fight 96–94 for Yoshida, while the third had it 96–94 for Okuda.